JDACS4C-IMPROVE/docs/content/quickstart-hpo-experiment-run.rst

 Requirements
 ____________

+The following are the requirements to run HPO on your model.

 Your model must be IMPROVE compliant, containerized, and packaged in a singularity image.
 You can identify the image file by the **\*.sif** suffix.
 Default definition files can be found in the `IMPROVE Singularity repository <https://github.com/JDACS4C-IMPROVE/Singularity>`_.
 The container should expose the following interface scripts:

 + preprocess.sh